 Tidal Rising is an easy way to explore rising artists from around the globe.

-One of my favorite features of Tidal is Tidal Rising, which is under the “Explore” tab.
+One of my favorite features of the online streaming service is Tidal Rising, which is under the “Explore” tab.
 This is where lesser-known, up-and-coming artists are featured.
 Much of my day-to-day consists of latently listening to music.
 Recommendations like this remove my myopic genre blinders.
-Tidal Rising introduced me to some excellent international artists whom I wouldn’t have otherwise found.
+It introduced me to some excellent international artists whom I wouldn’t have otherwise found.

 Music playback, creating playlists, and more